Fidel Perez Rubio Portfolio

 • Cost-conscious architecture: Pi as always-on gateway + WoL server = low power bill while running 30+ services

 De facto tech lead of a 2–3 person team.
-Full ownership of infrastructure, ingestion, orchestration, and warehouse.
+Full ownership of infrastructure, ingestion, orchestration, warehouse — and an agent-driven development lifecycle that owns the loop from GitHub webhook to merged PR across our Terraform, ArgoCD, and Python/Airflow repos.
+New features and fixes that used to take days or weeks now land in hours or minutes.
 Transformed a platform with daily failures to near-zero incidents.

 Company details anonymized — architecture patterns and technology choices are my own.